 I was hoping that Brandon would be able to film me catching a foul ball, but I told him not to stress it.
 The pitching matchup was awful for my purpose (two soft tossers), so the odds seemed slim.

-Brandon ended up wandering off in the middle innings and taking lots of photos, including this gem from the upper deck:
+Brandon ended up wandering off in the middle innings and taking lots of photos, including this one from the upper deck:

 As for me, I got into some (playful) trash-talking with an old guy who told me that the next foul ball was his.
 He even (playfully) threatened me with his cane: